 A Blend of All These Essential Qualities

-The majority of respondents in the survey agreed that an accident attorney should possess a blend of all these qualities, not just one or two.
+The majority of respondents in the survey agreed that a car accident lawyer should possess a blend of all these qualities, not just one or two.
 When an attorney does have all the qualities listed, a client is most likely going to receive the type of legal representation they expect and the best possible outcome for their case.

 Akron Attorney Offers His Opinions on What It Takes

 You have heard from the residents of Akron about what qualities are essential in an auto accident attorney.
 We also asked an Akron attorney what it takes to successfully handle a significant accident case in order to receive a fair settlement.

 Richard V. Zurz, Jr. is the co-founder of our Akron car accident law firm.
-He has been practicing law for over 38 years and has represented clients in a large number of very serious auto accident cases which resulted in significant settlements or verdicts.
+He has been practicing law for over 38 years and has represented clients in a large number of very serious auto accident cases, which resulted in significant settlements or verdicts.
 Here is what he said it takes:

 Investment in a Case